AgronKabashi/TemplateEngine/README.md

 ## Build targets
-    grunt build             // Pre-cleaning and compilation of js, sass and templates grunt release-build     // Same as build + minifcation and obfuscation grunt default           // Runs build target and hosts a webserver with live reload grunt release           // Runs build target and hosts a webserver grunt eslint            // Runs linting
+    grunt build             // Pre-cleaning and compilation of js, sass and templates grunt release-build     // Same as build + minification and obfuscation grunt default           // Runs build target and hosts a webserver with live reload grunt release           // Runs build target and hosts a webserver grunt eslint            // Runs linting